-It can be also noticed that there are some other peaks on the left side of the spectrum (low frequency region), most certainly caused by e.g. the Raleigh Wave or flexural displacement.
-They are not important keeping a focus only on the main peaks of the solid frequency during the analysis, a drop in this frequency and higher frequency peaks coming up.
+It can be also noticed that there are some other peaks on the left side of the spectrum (low frequency region), most certainly caused by e.g. the Rayleigh Wave or flexural displacement.
+They are not important, keeping a focus only on the main peaks of the solid frequency during the analysis, a drop in this frequency and higher frequency peaks coming up.

-c.
-Joint with large defect.
+2.1.3 Joint with a large defect

 This time the drop of the main peak of the spectrum is followed by a large second main peak in the higher frequency region, meaning that the defect is big enough to clearly transmit a reflection by itself for the impactor selected.
-Using this high frequency with the same equation, the depth of the defect can be calculated as follows:
+Using this high frequency with the same equation, the depth of the defect can be calculated with equation (1) as follows: D = Cp/2f = 3,800/2(22) = 86 mm